A-Star100/HTTP-Server/README.md

 ### On Windows
 When you try to open the app, you will come across a SmartScreen warning.
 Press "More..." and then click "Run Anyway".
 ### On Mac
 When you try to open the app, you will come across a "Developer cannot be verified" warning.
-Open it normally once, then after the failure, right-click, then click Open, then click Open in the same dialog.
+Open it normally once, then after the failure, right-click, then click Open, then click Open in the new warning dialog.
 ### On Android
 When you install the app itself, you will be warned that "[App name] cannot install apps from unknown sources".
 Go to settings, then Apps & Notifications, then Special App Access, then Install unknown apps and select the browser you want to use to download APK files from.
 (this process varies depending on what phone you use).